jthegedus/svelte-adapter-firebase/README.md

 may make this configurable to a specific file in future.

-Additionally, this allows for users to customise their Firebase Cloud Function API like `runWith()` options for memory/CPU and VPC/Ingress/Egress configuration settings, without complex support for options in the adapter.
-This keeps the Function config where it should, close to the executing code.
+Additionally, this allows for users to customise their Firebase Cloud Function API like `runWith()` options for memory/CPU, min/max Instances and VPC/Ingress/Egress configuration settings, without complex support for options in the adapter.
+This keeps the Function config where it should, close to the userland code.

 > Handle the deployment of the app to Firebase.